 Brands with values inspire customers who interact with them.
 Nike encourages us to be brave and embrace our differences.
 The Bill & Melinda Gates Foundation urges us to be kind and care for others.
-Brands like this use the CX Pyramid to promote their values and deliver the reliable experiences customers want.
+Brands like this use the CX Pyramid and organizational culture to promote their values and deliver the reliable experiences customers want.

 When Brands Hurt Customers

 On the flip side, brands also have the power to make customers feel ignored, and even angry.
 The CX Pyramid crumbles and customer-to-customer behavior, in addition to individual experiences, suffer.
 Case in point, the New York MTA System and the MTA experience.

 In the past year, New York City MTA riders have felt used, at best.
 It’s a trend that has characterized the last decade of the MTA’s brand story, and it has come to a head in recent months.
 The MTA Customers Count Survey tries to fix that perception.
 Unfortunately a VOC program (customer feedback) is only the beginning of the solution to problems that continue to grow.